Applying to The Atlantis Fellowship

 Q: Do I need to be fluent in the host country language?
 Do doctors speak English in the hospital?

-Q: How much will flights cost?
+Q: Do I have to buy my own flights?
+How much will flights cost?

 Q: What if I want to stay longer in my location, or to travel to other locations afterward?